-Prerequisite: Art Foundations, Intermediate Art (or 1 additional Art elective) & Instructor's Permission
+Prerequisite: Art Foundations, Intermediate Art & School Permission

 AP Studio Art 2D

 The 2-D Design portfolio addresses two-dimensional design issues and involves decision making about how to use the elements and principles of art in an integrative way.
 Students' portfolios demonstrate skills and ideas developed, refined, and applied throughout the course to produce visual compositions.
 Portfolios are evaluated based on standardized scoring descriptors aligned with skills and understanding developed in college foundation courses.